Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated at StockNews.com

-Stock analysts at StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report issued on Thursday.
+Equities research analysts at StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Wednesday.
 The firm set a “hold” rating on the asset manager’s stock.

-A number of large investors have recently modified their holdings of AAMC.
-Biltmore Family Office LLC acquired a new stake in shares of Altisource Asset Management during the 1st quarter valued at $507,000.
-Accretive Wealth Partners LLC acquired a new stake in shares of Altisource Asset Management during the 1st quarter valued at $182,000.
-Finally, Laurel Wealth Advisors Inc. acquired a new stake in shares of Altisource Asset Management during the 1st quarter valued at $430,000.
-Institutional investors and hedge funds own 15.87% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of AAMC.
+Accretive Wealth Partners LLC purchased a new position in shares of Altisource Asset Management during the first quarter valued at $182,000.
+Laurel Wealth Advisors Inc. increased its stake in shares of Altisource Asset Management by 20.9% during the second quarter.
+Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock valued at $379,000 after buying an additional 6,380 shares during the period.
+Finally, Biltmore Family Office LLC purchased a new position in shares of Altisource Asset Management during the first quarter valued at $507,000.
+Hedge funds and other institutional investors own 15.87% of the company’s stock.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.